FantasyNitroGEN/visallo/docs/getting-started/build.md

         mvn install -f root/pom.xml

-## Database Initialization

-You will need to create the necessary tables before using the default out-of-the-box embedded database.
-This can be done by running the following maven command from the `$PROJECT_DIR` directory.

-      mvn -f dev/db/pom.xml sql:execute@create-db

 ## Smoke Test

 You should make sure everything compiles and tests pass before going any further.
 Otherwise, it's hard to reason about what might be wrong when things later fail.